 Learning For Life Ghana attracts sponsorship and donations for young people who are unable to proceed with an education programme due to lack of family resources.
 This gives them the opportunity to achieve their potential and break out of the poverty cycle.

-The 'Tools for Teachers' project cultivated sustainable outcomes, and was fully supported by Ghana Education service and the Ministry of Education.
-Development will be maintained by new government initiatives and the trained teachers sharing their knowledge and supporting pupils in local schools so children with barriers to learning will be better understood.
+The 'Tools for Teachers' project cultivated positive outcomes which were verified by the FCDO awarding the project an A+ grading.
+The FCDO commended Learning For Life Ghana on how strong and sustainable outcomes had exceeded expectations, the significant improvements to reading age and a solid response to value for money.
+Development will be maintained by new Ghanaian government initiatives and the trained teachers sharing their knowledge and supporting pupils in local schools, allowing children with barriers to learning to be better understood.
 Learning For Life Ghana has used the experience gained from the Tools for Teachers project to better support our young learners with Special Educational Needs in securing trades and mentors appropriate to their needs.

 We listen to young Ghanaians and empower them to make sustainable choices.
 This gives them an opportunity to work towards a secure future.

 How we achieve our goals?